skywarpy/NPHC-assessment/README.md

 }

 ## Updating employees via PUT requests
 URL for PUT mapping is http://localhost:8080/users/{id}, where {id} is the specified employee to update.
-All fields must be present to PUT without errors.
+All fields except for ID must be present to PUT without errors.

-### Example of a complete employee json object, no fields missing:
+### Example of an employee JSON object that can be used for PUT requests:
 {
-    "id":"e0011",
     "name":"Nymphadora Tonks",
     "login":"dontcallmenymphadora",
     "salary":1234.00,